AndreaTorre/portfolio/Bachelor thesis/README.md

-The thesis is a mulitvariate analysis of the climate change's causes and effects.
+The thesis work focus on the study of the causes and the consequences of the climate change.
-The work has been carried out on Rstudio using datas from multiple sources.
+This subject has been analyzed in Rstudio by using multivariate descriptive techniques, from dimentionality reduction to time series analysis.